MicrosoftDocs/webview2-win32-reference/1-0-1210-30/icorewebview2.md

 If the method is run in add_NewWindowRequested handler it should be called after the new window is set.
 For more details see `[ICoreWebView2NewWindowRequestedEventArgs::put_NewWindow](icorewebview2newwindowrequestedeventargs.md)`.

 > [!NOTE]
-> If an HTML document is running in a sandbox of some kind using [sandbox][MdnDocsWebHtmlElementIframeAttrSandbox] properties or the [Content-Security-Policy][MdnDocsWebHttpHeadersContentSecurityPolicy] HTTP header affects the script that runs.
+> If an HTML document is running in a sandbox of some kind using [sandbox](https://developer.mozilla.org/docs/Web/HTML/Element/iframe#attr-sandbox) properties or the [Content-Security-Policy](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) HTTP header affects the script that runs.
 For example, if the `allow-modals` keyword is not set then requests to run the `alert` function are ignored.

 ```cpp
 // Prompt the user for some script and register it to execute whenever a new page loads.